How to Request Public Records in Florida: A Plain-English Walk-Through

 The follow-up nudge

-If a week passes with no acknowledgment, send a polite follow-up email referencing the original request, the date sent, and the request for an acknowledgment under section 119.07(1)(c).
+If a week goes by with no acknowledgment, send a polite follow-up email.
+Reference the original request, the date sent, and the duty to acknowledge under section 119.07(1)(c).
 Most stalls break here.

 Demanding the written basis for any denial

-If the agency denies any part of the request, ask in writing for the specific statutory citation that authorizes the denial, as required by section 119.07(1)(e) and (f).
+If the agency denies any part of the request, ask in writing for the statute cite that allows the denial.
+Section 119.07(1)(e) and (f) requires it.
 A denial without a cited exemption is not a real denial.
 It is a stall in formal clothing.

 Where to escalate

-Three ladders are available.
+Three ladders are open to you.
 First, escalate inside the agency.
 Send the request and the non-response to the custodian's supervisor and to the agency head.
 Many stalls die at this step.

-Third, a mandamus action under section 119.11 forces a court to order compliance.
-Section 119.12 shifts attorney fees to the agency when the court finds an unlawful refusal, but only if the requester gave the custodian a separate written notice of the request at least five business days before suing.
-The notice exception applies if the agency has not prominently posted custodian contact information at the main administrative building and on its website.
+Third, a mandamus action under section 119.11 makes a court order compliance.
+Section 119.12 shifts attorney fees to the agency when the court finds an unlawful refusal.
+But there is a catch.
+The requester has to give the custodian a separate written notice of the request at least five business days before suing.
+The notice exception applies if the agency has not posted custodian contact info at the main admin building and on its website.
 Read what to do when an agency goes silent for the full ladder.

 Related